initcron/cicd-labs/jenkins/Setting up Continuous Integration with Jenkins.md

 This is how you could setup pipeline view of your project or jobs which you have.

 ### Integrating github with jenkins to setup webhook based triggers :-
-In this lab, you will learn how to integrate github with jenkins and trigger build automatically using github webhooks.
+Here you will learn, how to integrate github with jenkins and trigger build automatically using github webhooks.

 You could trigger your job when there is a commit changes in master branch. webhook will be trigger your job from github side and even you could send status back to github, so you don't need polling.